JimmyWhitaker/qa-system/README.md

 3. **chatbot.py**: Incorporates the LabelStudioCallbackHandler into the QA system, initializes the QA chain, and provides a chat interface using Gradio.

+4. **extract_good_examples.py**: A script to extract examples labeled 'good' from a JSONL file exported from Label Studio and add them to an existing vector database.

 ## Running the Example

 1. Clone this repository.